This guide explains why and how to easily make a dark theme for your website using CSS @media queries.

 Why Dark Mode

-For users visiting your website in a dark room or at night, it is often less straining for the eyes if your webpage to be displayed in dark mode.
+For users visiting a website in a dark room at night, it would be less straining for their eyes if the webpage was displayed in a darker colour to match the environment, which is what dark mode does.

 Comparison image of light theme on the left and dark theme on the right.